k00mi/gitaly/doc/design_ha.md

 - `gitaly_reference_transactions`: This feature flag is enabled by default.
 If disabled, reference transactions will not be used.

-- `gitaly_reference_transaction_hook`: This feature flag is enabled by default.
-  If disabled, reference transactions will be created but no voting will happen.

 - `gitaly_ruby_reference_transaction_hook`: This feature flag is disabled by default.
 If enabled, it will cause Ruby RPCs to perform voting via the reference-transaction hook.